1d8/Android-Analysis/README.md

 ## Getting Started

 Genymotion will be used to set up the Android VM.
 Sign up for an account [here](https://www.genymotion.com/account/create/).
-You can input fake information for the account if you'd like, it isn't validated.
+For account creation, if you don't want to use your real information, you can use temp-mail.org for email verification.
 You can also install Genymotion [here](https://www.genymotion.com/download/)

 After installing Genymotion & signing in, you will be greeted with a screen like this, except yours will have no devices listed: